Facebook is all powerful with more than 2.01 + billion users worldwide. It’s inevitable that you’d try to make good use of the platform.

 Facebook Messenger isn’t just for us to chat with friends and family.
 With more than 1.3 billion users actively using Facebook Messenger and with more than 2 billion messages shared between individuals and brands, Messenger is a channel that truly has potential for your business.

-It’s not surprising that Facebook has a separate ad objective to allow to you to launch campaigns specifically for Facebook Messenger.
+It’s not surprising that Facebook has a separate ad objective to allow you to launch campaigns specifically for Facebook Messenger.
 Alternatively, you can choose Facebook’s native “Send message” button on any campaign.

 Your primary goal?
 To get people to talk to and engage with your brand.